MikeBusuttil/kaggle/README.md

 #### attempt #7

+- look for conditions that lead to 1 of the high % error outliers yielding a low % error
 - think about pulling out specific data from MSSubClass & HouseStyle & dropping the columns:
   - isPUD
   - NumberStories